sass/node-sass/TROUBLESHOOTING.md

 ### Which node runtime am I using?

 There are two primary node runtimes, Node.js and io.js, both of which are supported by node-sass.
-To determine which you are currenty using you first need to determine [which node runtime](#which-node-runtime-am-i-using-glossaryruntime) you are running.
+To determine which you are currently using you first need to determine [which node runtime](#which-node-runtime-am-i-using-glossaryruntime) you are running.

 ```
 node -v